 Electors with disabilities

-A2.
-State and federal laws require that every polling place be accessible.
-If you find that your polling place is not accessible, make your local election official aware of the issues.
+A1.
+State and federal laws require that every polling location be accessible.
+If you find that your polling location is not accessible, make your local election official aware of the issues.
 You may also file a complaint with the Colorado Secretary of State.
 Information about the HAVA Complaint Process is available on the Colorado Secretary of State’s website.

 The county clerk for the county where you are registered is required to send you a voter information card at least 25 days before the General Election telling you the location of your polling place.
 If you did not receive your voter information card, or cannot find it, you may look up the polling place location information online at www.GoVoteColorado.com or call your county clerk's office.
 Additionally, many counties provide polling place information on their websites.

-To be counted, mail-in ballots must be received by the county clerk's office not later than 7 p.m. on Election Day.
-If you did not mail your mail-in ballot in enough time to meet the deadline, you must deliver it to your county clerk and recorder's office by 7 p.m. on Election Day.
+A2.
+All voters now receive mail ballots.
+If you want to vote at the polls, you can surrender your mail ballot and vote in-person at a voter service and polling center.
+To be counted, mail ballots must be received by the county clerk's office by 7:00 p.m. on Election Day.
+If you did not mail your ballot in enough time to meet the deadline, you must deliver it to your county clerk’s office by 7:00 p.m. on Election Day.

-A6.
+A3.
 You might consider informing your county clerk about this problem.
-They may be able to relocate the polling place within the building.
+They may be able to relocate the polling location within the building.
 If this isn't feasible, they may be able to place a chair or bench along the route so that you can rest.

 Q10.
 What can I do if I believe that my voting rights have been violated?

 A10.
 You have the option of filing an election complaint directly with the Secretary of State’s office at 1700 Broadway Suite 200, Denver CO 80290.
-If you need assistance with completing and filing your complaint, you may contact The Legal Center for People with Disabilities and Older People VOTE!
-Program.
-The Legal Center is authorized and funded under HAVA and is available to assist you anytime you have questions regarding your voting rights.
+If you need assistance with completing and filing your complaint, you may contact Disability Law Colorado.
+Disability Law Colorado is authorized and funded under HAVA and is available to assist you anytime you have questions regarding your voting rights.
 They are also available on Election Day to help you if you believe that your rights are being or have been violated.
-You can call their Denver Office at 1-800-288-1376 or 303-722-3619 (TTY) or their Grand Junction Office at 1-800-531-2105 (V/TTY).
-The Legal Center is prohibited from using their HAVA funding for litigation; however, they can assist you with filing a complaint with the Secretary of State or the US Department of Justice.
+You can call their Denver office at 1-800-288-1376 or 303-722-3619 (TTY) or their Grand Junction office at 1-800-531-2105 (V/TTY).
+Disability Law Colorado is prohibited from using their HAVA funding for litigation; however, they can assist you with filing a complaint with the Secretary of State or the US Department of Justice.
 The election complaint template can be found on the Secretary of State’s website in the Election Center under the Help America Vote Act link.